AnjalBam/bookshare-microservices/README.md

 - [ ] If any user creation update or deletion, any events shall trigger an event with a broadcast message to all the listening services and will make changes likewise.

-- [ ] The API and management for authentication for services.
+- [x] The API and management of authentication for services.
+The services shall use the JWT to get information and attach user details and authentication status to the request object.

 ## MESSAGE FORMAT